/ ComfyUI / Fixing ComfyUI's Red Box Hell - The Definitive Troubleshooting Guide for Missing Nodes, Broken Workflows & Common Errors 2025

 Understanding Red Nodes - What They Mean and Why They Happen

-Red nodes aren't crashes or bugs - they're ComfyUI's visual indicator that something required by your workflow isn't available.
+ComfyUI red nodes aren't crashes or bugs - they're ComfyUI's visual indicator that something required by your workflow isn't available.
+Understanding what causes ComfyUI red nodes helps you resolve them quickly.

 Red border, normal node name Missing custom node High - blocks execution